Astrolux FT01 review

 Table of contents

-Banggood’s homebrand Astrolux has currently a nice lineup of extremely interesting flashlights.
-Besides the MF04 they sport some smaller lights like the S43, S41 to name a few.
+Banggood’s home brand Astrolux has a lineup of some very interesting flashlights.
+Besides the Astrolux MF04 they sport some smaller lights like the S43, S41 to name a few.
 The FT01 is rather unique in this regard, as it’s one of the first Astrolux flashlights that uses a 21700 battery.
 You know, the ones that are used in Tesla cars.

 What you’ll get: